JOB OPENINGS

 • Sufficient computer skills to be able to maintain client records, prepare documents, maintain time records, etc. as required.

-• Ability to competently use Microsoft Word, Excel, PowerPoint, and Adobe Professional.
+• Ability to competently use company software packages, including Microsoft Word, Excel, PowerPoint, and SharePoint.

 Success Factors: